WHO WE ARE

 Transcendent, live concert music in the southern New Jersey community through performance and education.
 The Symphony has administrative offices in Atlantic City, allowing it greater access to communities throughout its large service region.

-BAS is a performance and an education organization with its artistic vision driven by the philosophy that music is essential to life.
-The Symphony provides access to excellence in performance, music training and teaching that enhances the performers, presenters, and the participants.
+Bay Atlantic Symphony is a performance and an education organization with its artistic vision driven by the philosophy that music is essential to life.
+The Symphony provides access to excellence in performance, music training and teaching that enhances the musicians, presenters, and the participants.

 BAS has performed with world-renowned soloists, including pianist Yuja Wang, violinists Hilary Hahn and Stefan Jackiw, flutist Eugenia Zuckerman, and the Eroica Trio.
 Composer and National Medal of Arts recipient Morten Lauridsen performed his composition “Sure on This Shining Night” with the Symphony and the Choral Arts of Southern New Jersey in January 2015.
 Oscar Andy Hammerstein III was the host of the 2015 BAS Pops Gala Rodgers and Hammerstein Celebration at the Borgata.

 The Symphony performs and reinterprets a wide range of the traditional classical canon: Beethoven, Mozart, Rimsky-Korsakov, Mahler, Bach, Copland, Schubert, and Stravinsky.
-Diversity of program, however, is an important factor But diversity of programming is an important factor in the successful pursuit of the mission.
+Diversity of program, however, is an important factor in the successful pursuit of the mission.
 Most recently, BAS has performed premier works of “Algonquin Dreamcatcher,” by Steve Mento, “Cosmic Dust” by Russell Steinberg and Daniel McCarter’s Symphony No. 1, “A Memorial to Kristallnacht.”

-Bay Atlantic is committed to education and musical training for all ages.
+BAS is committed to education and musical training for all ages.
 The Symphony coordinates a school-based music education program called the Music/Mentorship Program.
-BAS musicians team with Stockton University students, and teach string, woodwind, and brass to students at Sovereign Avenue School in Atlantic City, as well as students at the Atlantic City High School.
+BAS musicians team with Stockton University students, and teach string, woodwind, and brass to students at Sovereign Avenue School in Atlantic City, Atlantic City High School, and Vineland High School .
 This initiative has been funded by the NJSCA Artists in Education Residency Grant Program, the Frank and Lydia Bergen Foundation, and The Friends of Music in Atlantic City.
-BAS has begun teaching string classes at the Vineland High School.